Susan Strasberg: Writing

 Strasberg wrote two best-selling books.
 Bittersweet was an autobiography in which she wrote about her tumultuous relationships with her parents and with actors Richard Burton and Christopher Jones, as well as with her own daughter's struggles with a heart defect.
 She received a $100,000 advance for it and sold paperback rights for $300,000.

 Marilyn and Me: Sisters, Rivals, Friends (1992) was about Strasberg's friendship with Marilyn Monroe, whom she called a "surrogate sister" and a "member" of the Strasberg family for many years.

 At the time of her death, Strasberg was working on a third book about her personal spiritual journey entitled Confessions of a New Age Heretic.

 Personal life

-Before her marriage, Strasberg had relationships with Bobby Driscoll, Warren Beatty, Cary Grant, and Richard Burton.
+Before her marriage, Strasberg had relationships with Warren Beatty, Cary Grant, and Richard Burton.

 On September 25, 1965, in Las Vegas, Strasberg married actor Christopher Jones, with whom she had appeared in an episode of The Legend of Jesse James.
 Their daughter, Jennifer Robin, was born six months later.
 The couple divorced in 1968 due to her husband's mental instability.
 Jennifer was born with a congenital birth defect, which Strasberg blamed on her and Jones's drug-taking.